 A problem-solver and innovator, AJ has worked with civic leaders and top-executives at renowned companies and organizations including The Hanover Insurance Group, the VNA Care Network and Hospice, Fallon Health, CVS Health, and several universities.
 AJ also helps entrepreneurs kick-start their dreams by providing a blueprint for their best life and business.

-AJ is the President of the Board of Directors of the No Evil Project, Inc. He works closely with teens in leadership training, individuals personal development and career change and small to large corporations improving the lives of their team members.
+AJ is the President of the Board of Directors of the No Evil Project, Inc and Center Director at the Boston Breakthrough Academy.
+He works closely with all ages in leadership training, individual personal development, career change, and with small to large corporations improving the lives of their team members and their clientele/membership.

 I’ve always been among the leaders, even as far back as first grade...